nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/troubleshooting.md

 **Resolution:**

 1. Switch from .NET Core SDK preview version (v3.0.0-preview5) to .NET Core SDK preview version 2.2.102
-2. Build using Visual Studio (right click on the **Project > Build**) and the FSharp.Core.dll library gets included in the build directory, and using the functions from FSharp.Core will also resolve the issue.
+2. Build using Visual Studio (right click on the **Project > Build**) and the FSharp.Core.dll library gets included in the build directory and using the functions from FSharp.Core will also resolve the issue.

 ## Issue: Screen Reader not working

 **Description:**
-The screen reader is not working
+The screen reader fails to work.

 **Resolution:**
 - Check whether the accessibility TTS(screen reader - voice assistant) and SystemSettings.AccessibilityTtsEnabled is enabled.

 For more information, see [Accessibility](https://developer.tizen.org/dev-guide/csapi/api/Tizen.System.SystemSettings.html#Tizen_System_SystemSettings_AccessibilityTtsEnabled).

-## Issue: Emulator terminates unexpectdly on MacOS&reg;
+## Issue: Emulator terminates unexpectedly on macOS&reg;

-**Description:** If you use a Macbook that has both Intel HD and NVIDIA graphics, the emulator terminates nexpectedly while you execute the emulator with OpenGL ES version 1.1 or 2.0.
+**Description:** If you use a Macbook that has both Intel HD and NVIDIA graphics, the emulator terminates unexpectedly while you execute the emulator with OpenGL ES version 1.1 or 2.0.

 **Resolution:**
 1. Verify the emulator configuration in **Emulator Manager**.
 2. On **General tab** in the Emulator configuration window, set **OpenGL ES version to version 2.0** or to **version 3.0.**

-## Issue: UI display perspective issues on MacOS
+## Issue: UI display perspective issues on macOS
 **Description:** : After updating Tizen Studio, UI perspectives are not displayed properly.

 **Resolution:**

-- In MacOS, if the UI perspectives are not displayed properly, after you update Tizen Studio.
+- In macOS, if the UI perspectives are not displayed properly after you update Tizen Studio.
 It is recommended to restart the IDE, doing so clears the cache from the previous installation.

-- In case, you see any old perspective, it is recommended to create a new workspace and import the projects to the new workspace to resolve the issue.
+- In case you see any old perspective, it is recommended to create a new workspace and import the projects to the new workspace to resolve the issue.

 ## Issue: Not able to view Connection Explorer

 **Description:** Cannot view Connection Explorer.

 **Resolution:**

 Since Tizen Studio 2.0 and higher,**Connection Explorer** is replaced with **Device Manager**.
 Additionally, You can fix this issues in following ways:

 - Reset the perspective:
   1. In Tizen Studio menu, select **Window > Perspective > Reset Perspective**.
   2. After updating Tizen Studio to higher version, run the following command:
   `eclipse.exe -clean -clearPersistedState`
-  3. Launch the Tizen Studio normally.
+  3. Launch Tizen Studio normally.

->**Note:**
->
+> [!NOTE]
 > You can create unit tests for Tizen Studio versions higher than 2.3.1.

 ## Issue: Preview tab does not appear